-Because stroke injures the brain, you may not realize that you are having a stroke.
+Because a stroke injures the brain, you may not realize that you are having one.
 To a bystander, someone having a stroke may just look unaware or confused.
-Stroke victims have the best chance if someone around them recognized the symptoms and acts quickly.
+Stroke victims have the best chance if someone around them recognizes the symptoms and acts quickly.

-The symptoms of stroke are distinct because they happen quickly:
+The symptoms of a stroke are distinct because they happen quickly: